ahmadtafzeel65/college-website-project/README.md

 - Clean, simple, responsive UI baseline; customize as needed.
 - Password stored securely with bcrypt hash.
 - Ready for GitHub deployment; add a live deployment if desired.

-## Project Demonstration
-Record a screen video showing:
-- Landing page (About/Departments/Courses/Contact).
-- Admin login.
-- CRUD for Departments & Courses.
-- (Optional) Viewing contact submissions.
-Upload to Google Drive and share a view-only link as per SRS.

----

 ### Notes
 - For production, configure CORS, environment variables, and secure JWT secret.